 The bronchi are lined with glandular cells, which can change and become squamous cells.
 Metaplasia of the lung is most commonly caused by smoking.

 Experts believe smoking or chewing tobacco is the main cause.
-Although Leukoplakia is rarely dangerous, a small percentage are premalignant and can eventually become cancerous.
-Many mouth cancers occur next to areas of leukoplakia.
+Although Leukoplakia is rarely dangerous, a small percentage can eventually become cancerous.
+Many mouth cancers occur near areas of leukoplakia.

 Malignant tumors divide and spread rapidly, colonizing new areas.